wingify/wingify.github.io/_posts/2017-08-25-jschannel-graphql.markdown

 ---
 layout: post
-title: "Demand Driven API's Using GraphQL"
+title: "Demand Driven APIs Using GraphQL"
-excerpt: Demand Driven API's Using GraphQL.
+excerpt: Demand Driven APIs Using GraphQL.
 authorslug: sahilbatla
 author: Sahil Batla
 ---

 ### Introduction

-This article will deal with issues we face with current API architecture (mostly REST) and why demand driven API's seems a perfect replacement for it.
+This article will deal with issues we face with current API architecture (mostly REST) and why demand driven APIs seems a perfect replacement for it.
 We will also talk in brief about <a href="http://graphql.org/learn/">GraphQL</a> and how it is a feasible solution for implementing demand driven applications.

 Note:- This article is inspired from <a href="https://www.slideshare.net/vincirufus/demand-driven-applications-with-graphql-78403822"> Demand Driven Applications with GraphQL </a> by <a href="https://www.linkedin.com/in/vinci"> Vinci Rufus </a> in <a href="http://2017.jschannel.com/">JS Channel 2017</a>.

 ### Why Demand Driven API?
 What's wrong with REST?

-Lets take a simple example of author & articles.
-Now if we are given a requirement to develop an API to fetch authors or articles, it will most probably go like this if we follow REST:-
+Let's take a simple example of author & articles.
+If we are given a requirement to develop an API to fetch authors or articles, it will most probably go like this if we follow REST:-

 <ul>
   <li> GET /authors/:authorId </li>
   <li> GET /articles/:articleId </li>
 </ul>

-Now if we have to show a article synopsis on my websites dashboard we would need its **title, description & author name**.
+Lets taken an example where we have to show a article snippet on my websites dashboard we would need its **title, description & author name**.
 So we hit the latter end point and it will give a response like this:-

 {% highlight js %}
 {